Skip to main content

 Rewind a turn

-Press Esc+Esc while idle or use /rewind to roll back the last turn.
+Press Esc, then Esc while idle, or use /rewind to roll back the last turn.
 Rewind removes that exchange from the conversation history so the agent does not see it on the next prompt.

 Sessions